RETURN TO UFO PAGE | E-MAIL ME

 of flight over a century ago the military has been hard at work developing and

-testing new and ever improved versions of its aircraft along with other experimental
+testing new and ever improved versions of aircraft along with other experimental

 or "cutting edge" technologies, all with an eye on keeping ahead ofor

-at least pace withreal or potential adversaries.
-Not surprisingly, this
+at least pace withour real or potential adversaries.
+Not surprisingly,

-has led to a vast array of often unusual or, at very least, unconventional designs
+this has led to a vast array of often unusual or, at very least, unconventional

-being introduced, which no doubt has probably resulted in more than a few UFO
+designs being introduced, which no doubt has probably resulted in more than

-reports over the years.
-This hypothesis was especially popular during the early
+a few UFO reports over the years.
+This hypothesis was especially popular during

-years of ufology, when it was widely assumedeven by our own governmentthat
+the early years of ufology, when it was widely assumedeven by our own

-the strange vehicles seen in the skies were either test-flights of captured
+governmentthat the strange vehicles seen in the skies were either test-flights

-Nazi aircraft or new and exotic Soviet vehicles capable of penetrating our airspace
+of captured Nazi aircraft or new and exotic Soviet vehicles capable of penetrating

-with impunity.
-In fact, the Air Force's first official attempt to investigate
+our airspace with impunity.
+In fact, the Air Force's first official attempt

 The hypothesis does have a few flaws, however.
 First, the flight characteristics